Combinatorial structures of the space of gradient vector fields on compact surfaces: Preliminaries

+By combination, any fake parabolic sector is locally topological equivalent to one of the sectors in Figure~\ref{fake_parabolic_sector}.
 Roughly speaking, a fake parabolic sector is a parabolic sector either between two hyperbolic sectors or between one hyperbolic sector and a boundary component. \cite[Theorem~A]{kibkalo2022topological} implies that a gradient flow with isolated singular points on a surface is quasi-regular if and only if there are no fake parabolic sectors.